Songbird1978/Console-Finances/README.md

 ### Executing program

-Run the program using the deployed site
-Inside the browser window,  OPEN CONSOLE to see results.
+Run the program using the deployed site at https://songbird1978.github.io/Console-Finances/ Inside the browser window,  OPEN CONSOLE to see results.